lxj22/SurgPLAN-Plus/README.md

             "label": 3,
             "duration": 4.900000000000002,
             "subset": "training",
-            "time_till_now": 66.83333333333333
+            "time_till_now": 35.36666666666667
         },
 ......
 ```
 A dictionary contains video name as key, value is a list contains each phase segmentation.
-Inside one segmentation, there is a start time, end time, phase label, duration, subset(training or testing), time_till_now(start time plus end time).
+Inside one segmentation, there is a start time, end time, phase label, duration, subset(training or testing), time_till_now(equals end time).

 ## Feature Extractor
 we finetune the SlowFast as our feature extractor.